rszymoniak24it/performance-challenge/README.md

 ## Changelog

 - Removed redundant styles (cdn and files)
-- Moved critical-styles to body
+- Moved critical-styles to top
 - Removed redundant scripts (cdn and files)
 - Split main js for readability
 - Removed scroll and resize listeners for console logs